aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

     ```bash
     spark-submit --class edu.ucr.cs.cs167.[UCRNetID].Filter [UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>/dev/null
     ```
-    ***(Q5) For the previous command that prints the number of matching lines, list all the processed input splits.***

-    Hint: Search for the patterm `HadoopRDD: Input split` in the output on the console.
-The input splits is printed as `path:start+length`.
-On Linux or macOS, you may try the following command
+   Now, we want to know the number of partitions created for the input file and how much time it took to process each one.
+   To do that, we need to look at the printed logs from Spark.
+We add the option `--conf spark-log.level=INFO` to the command, and we search for the phrase `TaskSetManager - Finished`.
+The number of tasks printed at each stage is the same as the number of outputs.

+   Our command looks like this:

        ```bash
-    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].Filter [UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>&1 | grep "HadoopRDD: Input split"
+    spark-submit --conf spark.log.level=INFO  --class edu.ucr.cs.cs167.[UCRNetID].Filter [UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>&1 | grep "TaskSetManager - Finished"
     ```

-    If the above command shows no result, it is because the actual logs were generated on the worker node and not printed in the main terminal.
-You can find those lines in the log file from the [web interface](http://localhost:8080).
+   Based on the output of the previous command, answer the following question:

+   ***(Q5) For the previous command that prints the number of matching lines, how many tasks were created, and how much time it took to process each task.***

-5. In addition to counting the lines, let us also write the matching lines to another file.
+6. In addition to counting the lines, let us also write the matching lines to another file.
 Add the following part at the beginning of the `main` function.

     ```java
     final String inputPath = args[0];